Introduction

 - Look for any markings on the blade, such as “This Side Up” or “Grass Side.”
 These should face upwards.

-- Check for directional arrows that indicate the correct rotation direction.
+- Check for directional arrows indicating the correct rotation direction.

 - Blade Edge Orientation:

-- The sharp, angled edge should point downwards to make contact with the grass.
+- The sharp, angled edge should point downwards to contact the grass.

 - The flat, dull side should face upwards, towards the mower deck.